 The St. Leo Soup Kitchen serves a prepared meal five days a week to approximately 100 or more individuals from an area that is one of the poorest in Detroit.
 The principle work of mechanically talented members of the Order is more in line with the general maintenance of the facility, thus reducing financial demands on the Soup Kitchen’s finances.
 A major recent example was for several Knights to successfully address the periodic flooding of the facility.
 Before the resolution of that problem, members of the Order enthusiastically joined in the clean-up of the floods.
 Finally, members, especially those involved in the adjacent Malta Medical and Dental Clinics, are generous in their financial support of the Soup Kitchen.

 Angels’ Place homes offer a Christian family environment of love and compassion, coupled with an atmosphere of acceptance, dignity, well-being and the potential for personal growth and acceptance.
 Angels’ Place was begun by two Dames of Malta and a friend to care for the developmentally disabled.
 Many Knights and Dames serve on the Board, as companions, and various other volunteer positions.
-You can find more information here.

 Each year the Michigan area sponsors an Archdiocesan Mass of Anointing on the Sunday closest to the Feast of Our Lady of Lourdes.

 Mr. Dan Goodnow, a Knight of Malta, established this program that seeks to counsel women entering abortion clinics.
 Approximately 11,000 women per year are counseled.
 On a quarterly basis, the organization sponsors a special Mass followed by a procession to two abortion clinics where the rosary is recited.
-More information can be found here.

 Hope Clinic is a nonprofit interdenominational Christian organization whose mission is to provide compassionate and practical help to those in need, ministering to the whole person and addressing their spiritual as well as physical needs.
 Hope provides comprehensive medical and dental care to low-income, uninsured children and adults.
 Hope also provides a range of other services aimed either at meeting basic needs or equipping people with the tools needed to improve the quality of their lives and/or to become self-sufficient.
 These include a food bank, a weekend meal program, free laundry facilities, and a limited financial assistance program.